sterbini/study-DA/docs/installation/installing_locally.md

 git submodule update --init --recursive
 ```

-Cloning the submodules is important as this download the optics for HL-LHC, which are necessary to run the tracking examples.
+Cloning the submodules is important as this allows to download the optics for HL-LHC, which are necessary to run the tracking examples.
 Therefore, you should be able to skip the [Installing the optics](installing_the_optics.md) section.

 ## Installing with Poetry